an0rak-dev/workbook/blog/content/project/avatar.md

 `eye` will be `(0, 0, 0, 1)`.

-Which leaves us only with the `target` and in our case, we want to _display a spinning cube_, so our `target` will always be the center of our cube, so it's _world position_.
+Which leaves us only with the `target` and in our case, we want to _display a spinning cube_, so our `target` will always be the center of our cube, so its _world position_.